wookiehangover/glamor-tachyons/README.md

 Although [glamor](https://github.com/threepointone/glamor) is in the name, it's not required by glamor-tachyons.
 They're meant to go together, but there's nothing specific to glamor apart from producing output that it (and other CSS-in-JS libraries) can use.

-To use with glamor, simply pass the output of `tachyons()` to one of Glamor's APIs.
+To use with Glamor, simply pass the output of `tachyons()` to one of Glamor's APIs.
 It's easy, give it a shot!

 ```js
 import { tachyons } from 'glamor-tachyons'